ibm-cloud-docs/watsonx-code-assistant/tasks/installing_vsc.md

 To verify your installation, complete the following steps:

 1. Create a YAML file by using the “.yml” or “.yaml” file extension.
-2. Associate the Ansible&reg; language type with the new YAML file by clicking the language indicator - which is on the right of the Status Bar, and selecting *Ansible* from the dropdown.
+2. Associate the Ansible language type with the new YAML file by clicking the language indicator - which is on the right of the Status Bar, and selecting *Ansible* from the dropdown.
 3. Write a test playbook.
 You should see contextual aids as you create your content.